If I Can't Love Her: Use in Beauty and the Beast

-"If I Can't Love Her" is sometimes referred to by critics as the Beast's only solo song in the stage musical, although the character also performs the brief "How Long Must this Go On?".
+"If I Can't Love Her" is, at times, referred to by critics as the Beast's only solo song in the stage musical, although the character also performs the brief "How Long Must this Go On?".
 Prior to "If I Can't Love Her", the show primarily consists of upbeat musical numbers performed by supporting characters such as Gaston, Lefou, and Lumiere.
 In the musical, the Beast sings "If I Can't Love Her" at the end of Beauty and the Beast's first act after he angrily frightens Belle away from the castle, before she encounters a pack of wolves while fleeing through the forest, serving as the finale to Act I. Immediately following the lively "Be Our Guest", the ballad precedes the show's intermission, ending Act I "on a smoky and introspective note", according to Brad Hevenor of The Independent.
-Belle leaves the Beast to ponder what little is left of his humanity.
+Belle leaves the Beast to ponder what little is left of his humanity, revealing his tender, compassionate side.
 While lamenting the status of his relationship with Belle, the Beast realizes that he has squandered an opportunity to love someone and "turn everything around," still struggling to love a person as "beautiful and fascinating" as Belle.
 Belle's departure forces the Beast to examine that failing to love her will result in him remaining a beast forever, realizing that he has not only lost Belle but also "any chance of being himself again."